ShipitSmarter/vscode-sops-edit/README.md

 - `Temp File Pre Extension`
   - Allows you to change the default `tmp` pre-extension to something different
 - `Only Use Buttons`
-  - Allows you to not have the auto-decrypt and encrypt done every time, but only use the right-mouse-menu buttons
+  - Allows you to not get the auto-decrypt and encrypt behaviour, but only use the decrypt/encrypt buttons instead

 ## Limitations